guidobouman/thesis/Documents/Thesis/Thesis.markdown

 The big advantage of a computer on terms of capacity is it's ability to scale.
 Produce more memory, get more storage.
 With humans this is different.
 Although the human memory is scaling as well, there's not much know about the limit.
 (TODO citation needed).

-The brain keeps track on what memory is more important and what not.
-The more important memory have more and thicker connections (citation needed, see appendix) than others.
-Memory's are forgotten if they are not being accessed often enough.
-(TODO citation needed) Also there is the transition from short-term to long-term memory which requires a certain threshold in importance of the memory.
+The brain keeps track on what memory is more important and what not, it stores data in hierarchy.
+The more important memory have more and thicker connections than others. [p.
+133][#Hawkins:2004] Memory's are forgotten if they are not being accessed often enough.
+Also there is the transition from short-term to long-term memory which requires a certain threshold in strength of the memory. [p.
+555][#Swaab:2010]

-Computer harddrives, in contrast, store everything you want for you.
+Computer hard drives, in contrast, store everything you want for you.
 No matter how important, no matter how long as long as you can translate it into bits and bytes.

 ##### Computational power
 > Neurons are quite slow compared to the transistors in a computer.
 A neuron collects inputs from its synapses, and combines these inputs together to decide when to output a spike to other neurons.
 A typical neuron can do this and reset itself in about five milliseconds (5 ms), or around two hundred times per second.
 This may seem fast, but a modern silicon-based computer can do one billion operations in a second. [p.
 127][#Hawkins:2004]